WhatTheDickens/engl340-s24/index.md

 - Visual Studio Code, BBEdit, or another plain-text editor with syntax-highlighting (explained in module)
 - Git Bash or WSL for Windows (Windows users only; explained in module)

-## Do you have a disability?
+## Do you need accessibility services?

-SUNY Geneseo will make reasonable accommodations for persons with documented physical, emotional or learning disabilities.
-Accommodations will be made for medical conditions related to pregnancy or parenting.
-Requests for accommodations including letters or review of existing accommodations should be directed to the [Office of Accessibility Services](https://www.geneseo.edu/accessibility-office) in Erwin 22.
-If you have an accommodation letter, let me know as soon as possible in the semester so we can discuss specific arrangements.
+SUNY Geneseo is dedicated to providing students equal and comprehensive access to college-wide programs, services, and campus facilities.
+The [Office of Accessibility Services](https://www.geneseo.edu/accessibility-office) (OAS) coordinates reasonable accommodations and auxiliary aids and services designed to ensure full participation and equal access for students with disabilities.
+It's the goal of the OAS to facilitate an accessible and inclusive campus environment.
+The office is located in Erwin 22.
+Phone: (585) 245-5112.
+Email: access-at-geneseo.edu.

 ## Take care of yourself